harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 Try the command `nvm version` → `1.1.7`.
 If you get a numeric version result, we're good!

-Let's install NodeJS next.
+Let's install Node.js next.

-## Install NodeJS
+## Install Node.js

-Now we can use NVM to download and install [NodeJS](https://nodejs.org/en/about/)!
+Now we can use NVM to download and install [Node.js](https://nodejs.org/en/about/)!
 Open the Windows Terminal again (you should not need Administrator privileges).
 Enter the command:

 ```
 nvm install node@13.12.0